You are here

 - child care or daycare benefits

 - adoption assistance

 - miscellaneous employee discounts (e.g., movies and theme park tickets, wellness programs, discounted shopping, hotels and resorts)

-The following may serve as a useful guide during your salary negotiation.
 Salary negotiation should be done to receive fair market value for your work, not just for the sake of negotiating.
-Before you begin negotiating you should have a formal offer in hand, preferably in writing.
+Before you begin negotiating you should have a formal offer, preferably in writing.
 You may then decide to negotiate, but do so only after you have evaluated the entire salary and benefits package based on your research of the market.

-Keep in mind that negotiation should establish a positive relationship between you and the company for which you'll work.
-It's not just about money; both parties should be happy with the bargain each has struck.
+Negotiation should establish a positive relationship between you and the company.
+It’s not just about money; both parties should be happy with the outcome.